mahbubiftekhar/Swipe-2-Sort-Issues/README.md

+PRIVACY POLICY:
+Swipe-2-Sort does NOT transmit any of your data out of your phone.
+ALL databases are stored on your device and are not tramsitted.
+No personal information is collected.

 This repository will allow for users to report issues, I will reference them from the private repository which is currently for the code.
  <br/>
  <br/>